Secure payment processing

 Compliance with PCI DSS, SCA, GDPR

-Merchants that provide services to customers from Europe also have to comply with local regulations like PSD2 and GDPR.
+Besides PCI compliance, merchants that provide services to customers from Europe also have to comply with local regulations like PSD2 and GDPR.

 One of the PCI requirements is SSL, or secure socket layer.
-This technology encrypts all the sensitive information transferred between the customers’ browsers, your website, servers, etc. The encrypted data can be decrypted only by those having the private key.
+This technology encrypts all the sensitive payment information transferred between the customers’ browsers, your website, servers, etc. The encrypted data can be decrypted only by those having the private key.
 For thieves trying to capture customers’ payment details, it is impossible to break the cypher.

 3D Secure is a security protocol that helps to ensure that the person initiating a card payment is a cardholder.
 It works as follows: